nikolayhg/notes/mindtools.md

 * Use Calendly to schedule meetings.
 * Use a text expander to save commonly used phrases (like your address or commonly typed URLs).
 * Music: [brain.fm](https://www1.brain.fm), [noisli](https://www.noisli.com/)
-* If it takes less than two minutes, then do it now.
-* If it costs less than XX dollars, do it.

 # Delegate